 Professor Meera Deo, founder of South Asian Legal Academics (SALA), organized another successful summer workshop for the group.
 SALA seeks to...

 Professor Meera E. Deo, J.D., Ph.D., is an interdisciplinary scholar who utilizes empirical methods to interrogate trends in legal education, institutional diversity, and affirmative action.
-Professor Deo is currently on research leave to be a Visiting Scholar at UC Irvine School of Law while writing her book, Diversity in Legal Academia, which will be published with Stanford University Press in 2018.
-She also has held visiting positions at Berkeley Law and UCLA School of Law.
+Last year Professor Deo was on research leave to be a Visiting Scholar at UC Irvine School of Law while writing her book, Diversity in Legal Academia, which will be published with Stanford University Press in 2018.
+She also is a co-editor and contributing author for Legal Education Across Boundaries, forthcoming with Routledge Press.
+Professor Deo has held visiting positions at Berkeley Law and UCLA School of Law.

 Professor Deo’s interdisciplinary and empirical research on institutional diversity has been cited in numerous amicus briefs filed in the U.S. Supreme Court.
 Her scholarship draws from original empirical research to investigate the law student and law faculty experience.
 She is been collecting, analyzing, and disseminating data for the landmark study Diversity in Legal Academia, which examines how the intersectionality of race and gender affect tenure and promotion, work/life balance, institutional support, and other aspects of the personal and professional lives of American law faculty.
 She is a regular speaker at national and regional conferences including those organized by the Association of American Law Schools (AALS), the American Sociological Association (ASA), and Law & Society.
 Professor Deo’s scholarship has been published in leading law journals including Fordham Law Review, Hastings Law Journal, Brooklyn Law Review, the Michigan Journal of Race & Law, the Harvard Journal on Racial & Ethnic Justice, and the Journal of Legal Education.